-$^{^{21}}$ Corporations Regulation 6.10.01.
-The Panel considers a decision as made when it is communicated to the parties.

-reasons will normally have been provided with the decision.
-If the Panel declined to conduct proceedings, its reasons must be provided with the decision.22
+&lt;sup>22 Corporations Regulation 6.10.01.
+The Panel considers a decision as made when it is communicated to the parties the initial Panel may not be available, although a short form of the key reasons will normally have been provided with the decision.

-- 32. The review Panel will be provided with: - all the material before the initial Panel and the Panel's decision.
-In general, the material needed to review an initial Panel's decision should be contained in the initial application, submissions and the Panel's decision, and - the detailed reasons of the initial Panel (if available). - 33.
+- 32. The review Panel will be provided with: - (a) all the material before the initial Panel and the Panel's decision.
+In general, the material needed to review an initial Panel's decision should be contained in the initial application, submissions and the Panel's decision, and - (b) the detailed reasons of the initial Panel (when available). - 33.
 While detailed reasons are perhaps not necessary, since the review is a de novo consideration of the merits, the Panel recognises that they may assist with new arguments.
 The initial Panel will attempt to issue its draft detailed reasons promptly.
 If they become available during the review, the review Panel will allow parties an opportunity, if they wish, to make any new arguments based on those draft reasons.
-Otherwise, the applicant should restrict its arguments to any new matters not before the initial Panel. - Parties do not need to repeat submissions made to the initial Panel.
-34. - Generally, upon receipt of an application to review a Panel decision the Panel will issue a media release stating that it has received the application.
+Otherwise, the applicant should restrict its arguments to any new matters not before the initial Panel. - 34.
+Parties do not need to repeat submissions made to the initial Panel. - 35.
+Generally, upon receipt of an application to review a Panel decision the Panel will issue a media release stating that it has received the application.